baldpanda/aws-reinvent-recap-overview/README.md

 ### Referenced Resources Mentioned

-* [Frugal Architect](https://www.thefrugalarchitect.com/) - written by AWS CTO for building cost optimised applications
+* [Frugal Architect](https://www.thefrugalarchitect.com/) - written by AWS CTO on principles for building cost efficient systems

-* [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/) - book on building lean software using DevOps principles
+* [Accelerate](https://www.amazon.co.uk/Accelerate-Software-Performing-Technology-Organizations/) - book on evidence-based examination of how implementing lean management and DevOps practices can lead to higher efficiency and better outcomes in technology organisations.
+It gives real-world examples in the book

 * [AWS Docs Agents](https://docs.aws.amazon.com/bedrock/latest/userguide/agents.html)